Note: these steps are only required for Feed Bot sheets (sheets created before August 26, 2019).

 If you notice that a single account has multiple index numbers assigned to this, that indicates that at some point you removed the account from the Tiller Console (perhaps trying to troubleshoot a connection issue) and re-added the account and so it was assigned a new index number).
 Just re-use the same Account ID associated with the account for this older entries with duplicate index numbers.

-At this point you should be able to leverage many of the tools and workflows in the Tiller Labs add-on.
+At this point you should be able to leverage many of the tools and workflows in the Tiller Community Solutions add-on.
 Some solutions require an updated Account sheet.
 You an upgrade your Accounts sheet by starting with step 6 in this guide.